dask/dask/docs/source/dashboard.rst

 ## Include dashboard picture status page

-To be able to to use the dashboard diagnostics `Bokeh <https://docs.bokeh.org>`_ needs to be installed.
-A link that redirects to the dashboard will prompt whenever the scheduler is created, and you can access the link when you create a client.
+A link that redirects to the dashboard will prompt in the terminal where the scheduler is created, and it is also shown when you create a ``Client`` and connect the scheduler.

 .. code-block:: python

    from dask.distributed import Client client = Client()  # start distributed scheduler locally. client

+In a Jupyter Notebook or Jupyter Lab session displaying the client object will show the dashboard address as following.

 .. figure:: images/dashboard_link.png
     :alt: NEEDS ALT TEXT